Kauai Island Hawaii USA

 Pool at Hanalei Bay Resort - Princeville, Kauai

 We stayed at the lovely Hanalei Bay Resort (see photo) in Princeville and so glad we did.
-The beautiful grounds with large pool and heated spa with swim-up bar surrounded by waterfalls and tropical plants made for a relaxing place to return to after a day of exploring Kauai’ north shore attractions and beaches.
-The on-site restaurant/bar is very nice with a view to iconic Hanalei Bay.
-Comfortable rooms include a kitchen and nice furnishings.
-There is a concierge on site to help you with booking fun excursions.
-You can walk down to the beautiful beach at the Princeville Resort... or if you fell a bit lazy (easy to do in Kauai), just call and they will take you or pick you up with a golf cart.
+The beautiful grounds with large pool and heated spa surrounded by waterfalls and tropical plants make for a relaxing place to return to after a day of exploring Kauai’s North Shore attractions and beaches.
+The on-site restaurant/bar Happy Talk is very nice with a view to iconic Hanalei Bay.
+It has comfortable rooms (some with a kitchen) and nice furnishings.
+There is a concierge on site to help you with booking fun excursions while in Kauai.
+You can walk down to the beautiful Puu Poa Beach for snorkeling and have lunch at the luxury 1 Hotel Hanalei Bay... or if you feel a bit lazy (easy to do in Kauai), just call and they will take you and pick you up with a golf cart.

 Travel Tip: We found the Kauai travel book The Ultimate Kauai Guidebook – Kauai Revealed by Andrew Doughty to be an outstanding resource and greatly enhanced our stay in Kauai.

 Like waterfalls?
-A couple of very nice ones in along Kauai’s east shore can be accessed by car.
-We highly recommend visiting 151-foot Opaekaa Falls accessed from highway 580 and 173-feet Wallua Falls on highway 583 – both beautiful.
+A couple of very nice ones in along Kauai’s East Shore can be accessed by car.
+We highly recommend visiting the most accessible 151-foot Opaekaa Falls from highway 580 and 173-feet Wallua Falls (our favorite - see photo) from highway 583 – both are beautiful.

 Rooster Kauai